 If warranted, the coroner or medical examiner is the best starting point for confirming that the death has in fact been declared a suicide.
 (In some cases, it may also be necessary to contact the police department to verify the information).
-However, given how quickly news and rumors spread (including through media coverage, email, texting, and social media), medical schools may not be able to wait for a final determination before they need to begin communicating with the medical students and faculty.
+However, given how quickly news and rumors spread (including through media coverage, email, texting, and social media), institutions may not be able to wait for a final determination before they need to begin communicating with the residents and faculty.
 There may also be cases in which there is disagreement between the authorities and the family regarding the cause of death.
 For example, the death may have been declared a probable suicide but the family believes it to have been an accident or possible homicide.
-Or the death may have been declared a suicide, but the family does not want this communicated, perhaps due to stigma, respect for their loved one's privacy, for fear of risking contagion, or because they simply do not (yet) believe or accept that it was suicide.
+Or the death may have been declared a suicide, but the family does not want this communicated, perhaps due to stigma, for fear of risking contagion, or because they simply do not (yet) believe or accept that it was suicide.

-Medical schools have a responsibility to balance the need to be truthful with the community while remaining sensitive to the family.
-As mentioned above, this is an opportunity to educate the community (including potentially vulnerable medical students) about the causes and complexity of suicide and to identify available mental health resources, without divulging the cause of death if the family does not offer their permission.
+Institutions have a responsibility to balance the need to be truthful with the community while remaining sensitive to the family.
+As mentioned above, this is an opportunity to educate the community (including potentially vulnerable residents) about the causes and complexity of suicide and to identify available mental health resources.
 Communication scripts can be found in Appendix C and D.

 The police will likely be an important source of information about the death, particularly if there is an ongoing investigation (for example, if it has not yet been determined whether the death was suicide or homicide).
-The Crisis Response Team will need to be in close communication with the police to determine (a) what they can and cannot say to the community so as not to interfere with the investigation, and (b) whether there are certain medical students who must be interviewed by the police before the Crisis Response Team can debrief or counsel them in any way.
-In situations where law enforcement must speak with medical students to help determine the cause of death, a Crisis Response Team member may offer to accompany the medical student for this discussion and notify institutional/medical school legal counsel.
+The Crisis Response Team will need to be in close communication with the police to determine (a) what they can and cannot say to the community so as not to interfere with the investigation, and (b) whether there are certain residents who must be interviewed by the police before the Crisis Response Team can debrief or counsel them in any way.
+In situations where law enforcement need to speak with residents to help determine the cause of death, a Crisis Response Team member may offer to accompany the residents for this discussion and notify institutional legal counsel.